Rhett: I'm going to Charleston, back where I belong.

-- Issue Seven of the third Blue Beetle has a Crowning Moment of Heartwarming.
+- Issue Seven of the third Blue Beetle.
 Jamie, having vanished for a year, has his family not exactly accepting of him, and so he explains what's happened, eventually reliving a moment when he cries out "Don't let me die alone!".
 Which is when they go to him.

 - In the seventh issue of Infinite Crisis, as her cousin Golden Age Superman is dying, Power Girl cries out "please, don't leave me alone".